greje656/Questions/validation.md

 ![](images/graph.gif)

 So even if we scale the intensity of the light to match the intensity for a certain distance (say 1m) we still have a different falloff curve than the physically correct attenuation.
-It's not too bad in a game context, but in the architectural world this is a be a big issue:
+It's not too bad in a game context, but in the architectural world this is a bigger issue:

 ![](images/fix-int5.gif)